iricigor/EasyAzureFunction/README.md

 - [Write-Output](https://ezazf.azurewebsites.net/api/WO) - try to create 'Hello world!' example
 - [Hello-World](https://ezazf.azurewebsites.net/api/HW) - created with -PreCode parameter, see [Examples/HW](Examples/HW) folder
 - [Set-ExecutionPolicy](https://ezazf.azurewebsites.net/api/SEP) - shows usage od drop downs in html page, also it helps to understand restrictions on Azure Function environment
+- [Lorem-Ipsum.ps1](https://ezazf.azurewebsites.net/api/LI) - this shows that module can be used also with custom script (*.ps1), see additional comments on that [commandlet parameter](Docs/New-AzureFunctionCode.md#-commandname)

 ### Examples Screenshots